AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ![bench_setup](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Bench%20setup.png?raw=true)
 Figure 1: The bench setup for the fluoride removal system.

 The stock concentrations for fluoride were prepared to model the actual fluoride concentrations observed in India's groundwater.
-A range of 20 mg/L to 5 mg/L was tested, since the highest reported fluoride concentration in groundwater was 20 mg/L, while the average amount

- The goal was to reduce
+A range of 20 mg/L to 5 mg/L was tested, since the highest reported fluoride concentration in groundwater was 20 mg/L, while the average amount of fluoride among most regions was 5 mg/L ([Karthikeyan and Lakshanan, 2011](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Fluoride_book_chapter.pdf)).
+The goal was to reduce the fluoride influent concentration to 1.0 mg/L, to meet the India fluoride standards for drinking water ([Bhawan and Marg, 2009](https://github.com/AguaClara/fluoride)).
+In order to achieve the desired system concentrations of fluoride, the stock concentrations were prepared taking into account the flow rate of water through the system.
+Calculations for the fluoride stock concentrations can be found here.

 * Design (calculations, constraints)